-It's still on pre-order with deliveries beginning from June 10, you can save almost $50 when you order a two-pack of the new Sonos Five in this two-room set.
+You can save almost $50 when you order a two-pack of the new Sonos Five in this two-room set.

 This IKEA and Sonos joint effort is available for just $99 right now and it still has a solid sound quality, streaming music smarts, Wi-Fi, AirPlay 2, and more.